scala/scala-lang/blog/_posts/2021-01-11-scala-native-0.4-release.md

 ```

 ### Cross compiling
-By default Scala Native has always compiled and optimized the resulting assembly based on host architecture and its operating system.
+By default, Scala Native has always compiled and optimized the resulting assembly based on host architecture and its operating system.
 Although it worked well when you were running a program on the same machine, it caused many problems when trying to run it anywhere else.
 With the latest release you're able to define a custom target for compiler by providing [LLVM style TargetTriple](https://clang.llvm.org/docs/CrossCompilation.html) in your config.